 As a DHS Cares applicant, my husband fell into several applicable categories: DHS alumni, DHS employee’s spouse, and a child of a DHS alumni.
 We love this town and chose to raise our children here.

 The financial burdens associated with my husband's long term illness were overwhelming and exhausting.
 Even with the assistance of medical insurance, our lives were drastically affected by the reduced income and the amount of personal care he required as the brain tumor returned.
 DHS Cares not only offered some financial relief, but gave us the gift of community as we went through this challenging life altering event.
 I’m proud to be a DHS BRONCO alumni and employee, and hope to be able to pay it forward amongst our Denton family someday.
 I am truly grateful for my hometown, its value on our community and its dedication to taking care of one another.

-Denton High Cares grant recipient, June 2015
+Denton High Cares Grant Recipient, June 2015

-Denton High Cares grant recipient, September 2016
+Denton High Cares Grant Recipient, April 2016

 I've started this letter several times.
 Every time I begin, the same thing happens.
 I think, how in the world can I possibly say how thankful we are?
 How am I ever going to explain what a miraculous thing God has done?
 How will I be able to convey how every detail came together in a perfect way?
 I can't.
 I never thought of moving back to Texas.
 We never thought that Dad's Alzheimer's disease would worsen so suddenly.
 We never in a million years thought that Mom and Dad would have to live separately.
 Yet, here we are.